Mike has a B.A. in Computer Science and Psychology from Yale and a PhD in Psychology from the University of Illinois. His job

 Wade has worked in the game industry as an artist since 1998, and for Valve since 2005.
 In his spare time, he participates in group art shows and experiments with 3d printing and casting.

 Taylor joined Valve in 2001 to help develop Steam, and has been part of that team ever since.
 His previous experience ranges from DVD emulation to air combat simulators for the military.
 He has a Bachelor's degree in electrical engineering from The Cooper Union in New York City.
-When he's not working, Taylor can usually be found rehearsing or playing guitar with the Tuning The Air
+In his spare time, Taylor enjoys photography, playing bass and guitar, and staring at maps.

 Eric joined Valve in 2000 after graduating from the DigiPen Institute of Technology in Redmond, WA.
 Before DigiPen, he worked for Nintendo of America.
 But when DigiPen opened its doors in the U.S. in January 1998, Eric saw an opportunity to change careers and make games instead of just playing them.